vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 The responses from this endpoint is according to the standard.

 * Note the required `grant_type`: `urn:openid:params:grant-type:ciba`.
-* The access token can be used towards the standard [oidc userinfo endpoint](../integration.md#userinfo).
+* The access token can be used towards the standard [OIDC userinfo endpoint](../integration.md#userinfo).

 #### Polling